ICGC-TCGA-PanCancer/pancancer-documentation/docs/dev_node_ova_shared.md

 ## Steps

 * you will be working locally using VirtualBox, make sure you have a Linux or Mac available to work on with 16G of RAM
-* download and install:
+* download and install VirtualBox
-    * Bindle
-    * Vagrant
-    * VirtualBox
+* install Bindle and its dependencies for the pancancer project using [architecture-setup](https://github.com/ICGC-TCGA-PanCancer/architecture-setup)
 * copy and customize the Bindle template of your choice (a single node only, do not use a cluster profile)
-* launch your development node using vagrant_cluster_launch.pl, select "--use-virtualbox"
+* launch your development node using cluster\_launch.pl, select "--platform virtualbox"
 * ssh into your node
 * Vagrant will automatically create a vagrant directory ("/vagrant" on the VM and within your "working_dir/master" dir) that is shared between your host and the VM
 * create new SeqWare workflows in this "working_dir/master" directory, please see the Developer Getting Started Guide at http://seqware.io